folio-org/okapi/doc/security.md

 login module.

 3.12: Login module receives the OK response with the hashed password:
- * It verifies that it matches the hash of the password the user entered
+ * It verifies that it matches the hash of the password the user entered.
  * At this point we have authenticated the user.
  * Next the login module needs to create a JWT for the user.
 It does not do it by itself, it asks the auth module to make one.
 It creates a request to: